alexdrone/Render/README.md

 ...

-let component = HelloWorldComponentView() component.state = HelloWorldState(name: "Alex")
+let component = HelloWorldComponentView() component.update(in: self.view.bounds.size)
-component.render(in: self.view.bounds.size)

 ```

-The view description is defined by the `construct(state:size:)` method.
+The view description is defined by the `render(state:size:)` method.

 `Node<T>` is an abstraction around views of any sort that knows how to build, configure and layout the view when necessary.

-Every time `render(in:options:)` is called, a new tree is constructed, compared to the existing tree and only the required changes to the actual view hierarchy are performed - *if you have a static view hierarchy, you might want pass the '.preventViewHierarchyDiff' option to skip this part of the rendering* .
-Also the `configure` closure passed as argument is re-applied to every view defined in the `construct()` method and the layout is re-computed based on the nodes' flexbox attributes.
+Every time `update(in:options:)` is called, a new tree is constructed, compared to the existing tree and only the required changes to the actual view hierarchy are performed - *if you have a static view hierarchy, you might want pass the '.preventViewHierarchyDiff' option to skip this part of the rendering* .
+Also the `configure` closure passed as argument is re-applied to every view defined in the `render()` method and the layout is re-computed based on the nodes' flexbox attributes.

 The component above would render to: